nateroblin33/3d-bone-tracking-tool/README.md

 2. Change the directory to where the files are housed (type ***cd DIRECTORY_NAME***).
 3. Run the python file (type ***python tendonstrain.py***).
 4. Press "c" to calibrate starting lengths when all 3 colored dots (blue, green, yellow) are being tracked correctly.
-5. Frame data will save automatically at somewhere between 1 and 2 fps.
+5. Frame data will save automatically at somewhere ≤ 1 fps.
 6. Press "q" repeatedly to quit the program and stop the RealSense™ stream.
 (Keep pressing q over and over until the stream stops).

 ## Example Use